New combat aircraft developed by Luton defence firm 'could bring £1.1bn' to eastern region's economy

 "It will be a beacon of inspiration for young people considering whether to study maths, science and coding; and who could go on to be part of the next generation of British engineering talent.”

-Team Tempest partners already looking to expand their existing relationships with universities such as Cranfield in Bedford.
-Here, work is underway to create a new Master’s degree in Applied Artificial Intelligence, ensuring training and qualification paths exist for centennials.
+Team Tempest partners are already looking to expand their relationships with universities such as Cranfield in Bedford.
+Here, work is underway to create a new Master’s degree in Applied Artificial Intelligence, ensuring training and qualification paths exist for young peple.

 The Tempest partners already have a STEM (science, technology, engineering and mathematics) outreach programme for local schools.
 They intend to draw on the Tempest project to engage young people in careers that rely on the study of STEM subjects.